natenka/pyneng-book-en/docs/source/book/15_module_re/findall.rst

      '200    a1bb.1c60.7000    DYNAMIC     Gi0/6',
      '300    aa0b.cc70.7000    DYNAMIC     Gi0/7']

-Note that findall() returns a list of strings, not a Match object.
+Note that ``findall`` returns a list of strings, not a Match object.

-As soon as a group appears in regular expression, findall() behaves differently.
-If one group is used in the expression, findall() returns a list of strings that matches with expression in the group:
+As soon as a group appears in regex, ``findall`` behaves differently.
+If one group is used in the expression, ``findall`` returns a list of strings that matches with expression in the group:

 .. code:: python